jatinsoni08/SQL-Practice/README.md

   - Practice questions
   - SQL query answers

-📌 This repository is updated regularly as part of my daily SQL learning and practice.
+📌 This repository is updated regularly as part of my SQL learning and practice journey.